 2. Learn to Bargain

 Don’t be afraid of bargaining in Israel.
 Don’t feel bad asking for a discount or a special price.
-Bargaining may not be acceptable in your country of origin where the ticket price is the final price.
-It is quite acceptable to 'figure a price' in many small stores, in the markets and even professionally - it is all part of the Israeli-Mediterranean culture.
+Bargaining may not be acceptable in your country of origin where the ticket price is the final price but it is a common shopping practice in Israel.
+It’s acceptable to ‘figure a price’ in small stores, in the markets and even professionally – it is all part of the Israeli-Mediterranean culture.

-You might have enjoyed the luxury of carpets throughout your home in the 'old-country' but think twice about putting them down in Israel.
+You might have enjoyed the luxury of carpets throughout your home in the ‘old-country’ but think twice about putting them down in Israel.
 Although very cozy in the winter, carpeting makes an apartment hotter in the scorching Israeli summer.
-Bring rugs that you can roll-up in the summer months.
+Bring rugs that are easier to clean and you can roll-up in the summer months.
 If you do decide you want carpets, unless they are valuable oriental rugs, our advice is buy them in Israel.
-Rooms are smaller.
-Some towns and cities have large amounts of dust where floor tiles are easier to keep clean.
+Rooms are smaller here.
+Some towns and cities have large amounts of dust and floor tiles are easier to keep clean.

 If you have the budget, have your apartment professionally cleaned before you move in.